-Penal Code 653f PC is the California statute that makes it a crime to solicit someone else to commit certain criminal offenses (such as robbery, grand theft or forgery).
-To solicit means to communicate a request to a person to commit a crime, with the intent that the crime be committed.
+Penal Code 653f PC makes it a crime to solicit another person to commit certain criminal offenses (such as robbery, grand theft or forgery).
+To solicit means to communicate a request that the person commit a crime, with the intent that the crime be committed.

 A violation of this code section can result in felony charges punishable by years in state prison.